domyounglee/baseline/python/baseline/noisylabel/README.md

     + `NMwl1l2Regu001`: A noise model with l2-l1 (elastic net) regularization (penalty 0.01) stacked and noise model's weights are initialized to identity.

+---
+## Citing

+If you use the library, please cite the following papers:
+]

 ```
 @article{jindal2019effective,